forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 Forestry now supports Gatsby and makes content management a lot easier for your Gatsby projects without having to learn an entirely new workflow.

 _How to store content with Gatsby?_
 We've been closely watching the hype around Gatsby and are happy to see that Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins) or [gatsbyjs.org](https://gatsbyjs.org)).
-With separating content from code layout, it is not interrupted by obtrusive markup, can be organized easily in your filesystem and edited with any code editor.
+With separating content from the code layout, it is not interrupted by obtrusive markup, can be organized easily in your filesystem and edited with any code editor.
 This is the most frictionless way to work with content from a developer's perspective.

-_What is the conflict?_
+_What is the problem?_
-As with any other website or project, most of the time we work in teams or for teams.
-These teams usually include non-tech people and clients, these types of users need to be able to edit content on a regular basis as well.
+Nowadays, websites (and most other projects) are almost always done in teams.
+These teams usually include non-tech people and clients, we need to enable them to edit content on our Gatsby sites on a regular basis as well.
 However, most marketers, writers and clients don’t feel at home with Markdown.
-Navigating the file system and using the code editor can easily feel foreign.
-However, to be able to do what they do best, they need to feel comfortable making changes.
+Navigating the file system and using the code editor can easily feel intimidating.

 To enable other users to make edits to sites we use content management systems (CMS).
-Using a CMS usually takes over handling our content, data and forces us (at least partially) to use a specific workflow.
-However, as developers direct access to our data and seeing how it's structured speeds up our workflow and makes our lives easier.
+Using a CMS usually means we have to leave the handling of our content, data and structure to third-party vendors.
+It also forces us (at least partially) to use a specific workflow.
+However, as developers direct access to our data and seeing/adapting how it's structured speeds up our workflow and makes our lives easier.
 Moving content to a third-party vendor removes data one step, cuts-off that direct access and is detrimental to our own workflow.
+It's a step backward to traditional CMS like Wordpress.

 _How do Developers keep their workflow and enable Editors to edit content?_
 Forestry solves this issue simply by adding a UI layer on top of your data files that shows editors only what they need without having to be afraid of breaking anything and provides them with a WYSIWYG (visual) editor, toolbar and Media library to make changes to their content the way they are used to.
-All while leaving your code base completely untouched and the way you've planned it out.
+All while leaving your code base completely untouched and flexible enough to make changes to it as you would without a CMS.

 {{% tip %}}
 Other structured data formats such as JSON, YAML or TOML can also be edited via Forestry.
 {{% /tip %}}

 By adding a layer on top of your existing code base, Forestry allows developers to stick to their favorite tools and workflow.
 We don’t believe content management systems (CMS) should dictate your workflow.
-Forestry simply ensures your non-tech team can make changes to your Gatsby site’s content without a developer’s help.
+Forestry simply ensures your non-tech team can make changes to and maintain the Gatsby site's content without needing a developer’s help at every turn.

 \[Forestry Screenshot\]